Tucupita Marcano Player Props: Pirates vs. Giants

-Tucupita Marcano -- with a slugging percentage of .545 in his past 10 games, including five extra-base hits -- will be in action for the Pittsburgh Pirates against the San Francisco Giants, with Anthony DeSclafani on the hill, on May 29 at 5:05 PM ET.
+Tucupita Marcano -- with a slugging percentage of .647 in his past 10 games, including seven extra-base hits -- will be in action for the Pittsburgh Pirates versus the San Francisco Giants, with John Brebbia on the mound, on May 30 at 9:45 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Mariners.
+In his last game, he collected two extra-base hits (3-for-4 with two doubles) against the Giants.

 Tucupita Marcano Game Info & Props vs. the Giants